 - You should wish to obtain advanced scientific/laboratory training relevant to the scientific discipline of pharmacology or related scientific disciplines.

-- You may wish to undertake research project or placement in an industrial/pharmaceutical laboratory.
+- You may wish to undertake a research project or placement in an industrial/pharmaceutical laboratory.

 |Qualification||Typical offer/minimum requirement|